List of Heavenly Delusion characters: Helm

+Ministry of Reconstruction

 Sakae

 Sakae (坂江, Sakae) is a member of the Ministry of Reconstruction of Ibaraki responsible for finding Maru and Kiruko, suspected of having helped Robin in his escape.

 Heima

 Heima (平馬, Heima) is a member of the Ministry of Reconstruction of Ibaraki responsible for finding Maru and Kiruko, suspected of having helped Robin in his escape.

 Oikawa

 Oikawa (及川, Oikawa) is one of the chiefs of the Ministry of Reconstruction of Ibaraki.
 He is supervising the case surrounding Robin Inazaki's escape from his Ministry of Reconstruction duties.